neu-k/perf-ror/README.md

 # perf-ror
-Repository for "Perfect Ruby on Rails".
+Repository for "Teach Yourself Ruby on Rails".